2025 Stanley Cup playoffs: Canada

 In Canada, this marked the eleventh postseason under Rogers Sports & Media's 12-year contract.
-Games aired across the Sportsnet networks and CBC under the Hockey Night in Canada brand.
+Games aired across Sportsnet, SN1, SN360, and CBC under the Hockey Night in Canada brand.
 For first and second-round U.S.–U.S. games not on CBC, Sportsnet generally simulcast the U.S. feed instead of producing their own telecast.
 The 2025 Stanley Cup Final were simulcast on both CBC and Sportsnet.

 Every game was available to stream on Sportsnet+.

 United States

 In the U.S., this marked the fourth year of a seven-year agreement with the ESPN and TNT Sports.

 For games in the first two rounds, games were split between ESPN-produced telecasts (either on ESPN, ABC, or ESPN2) and TNT Sports-produced telecasts (either on TNT or TBS, with selected simulcasts on TruTV).
 Each U.S. team's regional broadcaster also televised local coverage of first-round games, except for any games on ABC.

 ESPN/ABC had the first choice of which conference final series to air, choosing the Western Conference finals this season.
 As a result, TNT Sports broadcast the Eastern Conference finals.
 As per the alternating rotation, TNT Sports has coverage of the 2025 Stanley Cup Final.

 Max streamed all TNT Sports-produced telecasts.
 ESPN+ streams ABC games and ESPN's Conference Finals games.

 During game one of the St. Louis–Winnipeg first round series, TNT was criticized for not sending announcers John Forslund and Jennifer Botterill to Winnipeg for the game, instead calling it remotely in the network's Atlanta studios.
 This was despite the fact ESPN decided to send the announce team of John Buccigross and Kevin Weekes to call games in Canada, encompassing game two of the St. Louis–Winnipeg series and the first three games of the Ottawa–Toronto series.
 Nevertheless, ESPN still received criticism for its audio mix of game one of Ottawa–Toronto even with Buccigross and Weekes on site.
 The Athletic later reported that TNT was producing remote broadcasts of first round games in Edmonton, Ottawa, and Winnipeg (except for any elimination games 5–7) due to financial reasons because "outside of Toronto and Montreal" travel in Canada "presents logistical challenges".

 This was the fourth and final year under Sports USA Radio Network's deal to syndicate select Stanley Cup playoff games via NHL Radio across the U.S., including the entire conference finals and Stanley Cup Final.